r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ## (Not) establishing the linking order in R packages via pkg-config

-This section may be skipped by those looking only for instructions to follow.

 The linking order can be obtained via `pkg-config`.
 On the cross-compilation host (Linux) one may run

 ```